paulagardner/rhizobium_trapping/README.md

 ## File info
 [meta.sh](https://github.com/paulagardner/rhizobium_trapping/blob/main/meta.sh) contains a sequential list of all bash commands that might be run to generate or re-generate the data.
 Currently, it is not configured for use in slurm.

-[sort.sh](FIX LINK): recursively sort all the .bams in one directory and generate sorted bam files (.bam.sorted) from them.
+[sort.sh](scripts/sort.sh): recursively sort all the .bams in one directory and generate sorted bam files (.bam.sorted) from them.
 The script puts these files in that directory.
-Sorting is a step necessary for samtools.
+Sorting is a step necessary for further samtools operations.
 Otherwise, mpileup may not work.

 [make_bam_list.sh](FIX LINK): generate a .txt file that contains all the paths of the sorted .bams .
 This is necessary for creating an mpileup file
 Why do we need an mpileup?
 (I FORGET, EDIT THIS)